Amplitude Analysis of the Decays $D^0\to\pi^+\pi^-\pi^+\pi^-$ and $\pi^+\pi^-\pi^0\pi^0$: SYSTEMATIC UNCERTAINTY OF THE AMPLITUDE ANALYSIS

 \item The parameters and models of resonances

-The systematic uncertainties associated with the masses and widths of resonances in the amplitude analysis are estimated by shifting the corresponding fixed PDG~\cite{ParticleDataGroup:2022pth} values or optimized values by $\pm1\sigma$.
-The systematic uncertainties associated with the model of $\pi\pi$ S-wave are estimated by replacing the K-matrix formula with the sum of three independent resonances of $f_0(500)$, $f_0(980)$, and $f_0(1370)$, which are described with the formula in Ref.~\cite{Bugg:2006gc}, a Flatt$\rm{\acute{e}}$ parametrization, and a relative Breit-Wigner function with energy dependent width.
+The systematic uncertainties associated with the masses and widths of resonances in the amplitude analysis are estimated by shifting the corresponding fixed PDG~\cite{ParticleDataGroup:2022pth} values or optimized values by $~\pm~1\sigma$.
+The systematic uncertainties associated with the model of $\pi\pi$ S-wave are estimated by replacing the K-matrix formula with the sum of three independent resonances of $f_0(500)$, $f_0(980)$, and $f_0(1370)$, which are described with the formula in Ref.~\cite{Bugg:2006gc}, a Flatt$\rm{\acute{e}}$ parametrization, and a relative Breit-Wigner function.
+For the magnitude and phase of the fit parameters of $\pi\pi$ S-wave, the systematic uncertainties associated with the model of $\pi\pi$ S-wave are not considered.
 The overall uncertainties are the square roots of the quadrature sums of the individual contributions.

 \item Radii of Blatt-Weisskopf barrier factors